Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 Publish your listing templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The second step of the process is to publish the listing templates you've just created on the Open Market or on a user market.
+The second step of the process is to publish the listing templates you've just created on the :term:`Open Market` or on a user market.

 .. rst-class:: bignums

   #.
-Navigate to the :guilabel:`SELL` page of the market menu on the left of your Particl Desktop client.
+Navigate to the :guilabel:`SELL` page of the market menu on the left of your :term:`Particl Desktop` client.
   #.
 Click on the :guilabel:`Inventory & Products` tab, and then on the :guilabel:`Batch (Re)publish...` button.
   #.
 Select on which market or storefront you want to publish your listings by selecting it from the :guilabel:`PUBLISH TO` dropdown menu.
   #.
 Select for how long you want your listings to be available by selecting the right number of days from the :guilabel:`PUBLISH DURATION` dropdown menu.
   #.
 Indivudually choose the items you want to publish by clicking their :guilabel:`Publish` checkboxes or by selecting :guilabel:`Select all` in the :guilabel:`SELECT...` dropdown menu.
   #.
-When ready to publish your listings, click on :guilabel:`Publish selected products` and wait for Particl Desktop to publish your listings.
+When ready to publish your listings, click on :guilabel:`Publish selected products` and wait for :term:`Particl Desktop` to publish your listings.
 A progress bar at the bottom of the screen indicates the progress.

 ..
 Import WooCommerce Inventory
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~